euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 * Intelligent Hub(formerly AirWatch Agent v7.0+) for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.

+**Note: Applications using the Workspace ONE SDK for Xamarin must make changes in their HTTP networking classes to support Android 10 (Q) devices.
+Applications must use version 1.4.0+ of AWSDK nuget package, and use the HTTP Client classes provided in the Android component.
+For more details, please refer to the [troubleshooting guide](#troubleshooting-guide).**

 ### Integrating Workspace ONE SDK

 1. While integrating **Workspace ONE SDK**, application method count may exceed 64k due to library dependencies.
 Enable Multi-Dex option for the app in Visual Studio.